jwoytek/2022-devsecops-example/README.md

 to run `test.py` to see the weather in Pittsburgh and at a nearby location.

-#### Configure the Pipeline
+#### IV.
+Configure the Pipeline
 1. Go to your SonarCloud.io account.
 2. Use the "+" menu at the top right to add a new project.
 3. You should see your repo listed here.
 Select it to import the project.
-4. Once the initial import and analysis is complete, click on the project to view it.
-5. Under the Administration menu, choose "Analysis Method".
-6. Turn OFF "SonarCloud Automatic Analysis".
-This needs to be OFF so that TravisCI can trigger the analysis as part of the pipeline.
-7. Under Administration menu, go to "Update Key".
+4. When asked to choose your analysis method, pick "With Travis CI".
-8. Copy the update key listed.
+5. Copy the "SONAR_TOKEN" key listed.
 We will use this in a future step.
+6. Click Next.
+7. Under "Edit your .travis.yml file," choose Other.
+8. Click "Continue."
+We will edit the .travis.yml file later.
+9. Copy the `sonar.projectKey` and `sonar.organization` lines.
+We will
+   use these in a future step.
-9. Click your profile photo in the top right, then go to the Security tab.
+10. Click your profile photo in the top right, then go to the Security tab.
-10. Create a token.
+11. Create a token.
 The name does not matter.
 Copy the token.
 We will use this in a future step.
-11. Go to the Organizations tab.
-12. Copy the "Key" for your organization.
-We will use this in a future step.
-13. Go to your TravisCI account.
+12. Go to your TravisCI account.
-14. Select your 2022-devsecops-example repository.
+13. Select your 2022-devsecops-example repository.
-15. From the menu at the right, choose "Settngs".
+14. From the menu at the right, choose "Settngs".
-16. Under Environment Variables, enter a new variable named "SONAR_TOKEN", and paste in the security token you created in step 10.
+15. Under Environment Variables, enter a new variable named "SONAR_TOKEN", and paste in the security token you copied in step 5.
+16. Click "Add" to add the variable.
 17. In the repository directory, edit the `.travis.yml` file.
 This is the TravisCI configuration file.
 18. Locate the "organization" value under "sonarcloud".
 It is set to "jwoytek" by default.
-Change this to the organization key copied in step 12.
+Change this to the value of `sonar.organization` copied in step 9.
 19. Save the `.travis.yml` file.
 20. Edit the `sonar-project.properties` file.
 This is the SonarCloud configuration file.
-21. Change the value of the `sonar.projectKey` to the "update key" copied in step 8.
+21. Change the value of the `sonar.projectKey` and `sonar.organization` to those copied in steap 9.
 22. Save the `sonar-project.properties` file.
 23. Go to your coveralls.io account.
 24. Click the "+" to add a repo.
 25. Locate your repo in the list and click the switch to "on".
+You may have to click "Sync Repos" if your repo does not appear.

 #### Trigger a TravisCI Build